CUITCHE/UITapLabel/README.md

 Also see my sample code: [ViewController](./UITapLabelDemo/UITapLabelDemo/ViewController.m)

-**To look like URL string, you can set attribute string to property attributedString.**
+**To look like URL string, you can set attribute string to property attributedText.**

 # Requirement